SGBiern/AI-for-Trading/7. Combining signals for enhanced alpha/README.md

     2) Using Bagging-classifier with the ratio of max_samples
     3) Building an ensemble of non-overlapping trees

+  3. Showing the importance of features (interpretable machine learning)

-  3. Evaluating each model with Sharpe ratio (mean/stdv.) and factor rank autocorrelation.
+  4. Evaluating each model with Sharpe ratio (mean/stdv.) and factor rank autocorrelation.